WillSkelton/cpts121/pa-04/pa-04/README.md

 ```
 This Function prints the following:
 ```
-Press 1 to show the menu:
+Press 1 to show the rules:
 Press 2 to start the game:
 Press 3 to show your account balance:
+Press 4 to clear the screen:
-Press 4 to cash out:
+Press 5 to cash out:
 ```

 ### showRules